Tema Schneiderman

-Tema Schneiderman (Tema Sznajderman) was a Jewish Polish woman who worked as a courier in the Jewish resistance in German-occupied Eastern Europe before and during World War II.
+Tema Schneiderman (Tema Sznajderman) (born 1917 – died 18 January 1943) was a Jewish Polish woman who worked as a courier in the Jewish resistance in German-occupied Eastern Europe before and during World War II.

 Born in 1917, she was one of a number of young Jewish women who traveled between Jewish ghettos to report on conditions, share information, reduce isolation, and encourage resistance.

-She was using documents under Polish name Wanda Majewska issued in Kraków on May 14, 1942.
+She was using documents under Polish name Wanda Majewska issued in Kraków on 14 May 1942.
+She was the close comrade-in-arms and later wife of Mordechai Tenenbaum, a leader of the Jewish resistance organisation.

 Schneiderman was especially active in the ghettos in Warsaw, Vilnius, and Białystok.
-On January 18, 1943, she was captured in the Warsaw Ghetto and deported to the Treblinka death camp, where she was killed.
+On 17 January 1943, she entered the Warsaw ghetto.
+The following day, she was captured in the Warsaw Ghetto and deported to the Treblinka death camp, where she was murdered.

 A photograph of Tema along with some friends was included at Brandeis as part of the exhibit titled "Lives Eliminated, Dreams Illuminated" in 2023.